juniorjudy123/netflix-ai/README.md

 -Bugfix:sign up user displayName and profile picture update -Bugfix:if the user is not logged in redirect to login page and if the is user is logged in redirect to browse page even if login page is accessed
 -unsubscribed to OnAuth state change callback
+-Always add hardcoded values to constant file -Register TMdB Api and create an application and get access tokens -go to documentation and get data from now playing movies

 #features
 -/browse page(comes only after authentication )